ghostis/darkable_help/Troubleshooting Darktable Database Issues with sqlite3 cli.md

 # PROBLEM: Images in lighttable are showing up as "skull and crossbones" icon
 ## Film roll folder in database differs from actual path on disk
 * If you have imported a film roll, the metadata for that film roll contains the full file system path to that film roll.
-If you rename that location, you will see black and white "skull and cross bones" icons in lighttable instead of your photos.
+If you rename that location on disk, you will see black and white "skull and cross bones" icons in lighttable instead of your photos.
 This can also happen if you rename an individual photo file.
 * Print database entries for film rolls that do not exist on disk:

 ```sqlite3 ~/.config/darktable/library.db 'SELECT * FROM film_rolls;' | awk -F\| '{print $NF}' | while IFS='' read -r line || [[ -n "$line" ]]; do if [ ! -d "${line}" ] ; then line_cleaned="`echo ${line} | sed -e \"s_'_''_g\" `" && sqlite3 ~/.config/darktable/library.db "SELECT * FROM film_rolls WHERE folder = '${line_cleaned}' ; " ; fi ; done```